ncev/auth-actix/README.md

 # Authentication with token JWT for Actix

-You can checkout a usage example by running:
+You can checkout an usage example by running:

     cargo run --example actix